isnowfy/pydown/introduction.md

 ##Easy to use

 1. write your slides markdown file
-2. python main.py md diretory
+2. python main.py md directory

 !SLIDE